vaultah/fused/README.md

  - values of `Bytes` fields, because that would defeat the purpose of `Bytes` fields
  - strings returned by methods of proxy objects, because it would be hard, and because proxy fields simply return what redis-py returns

+##Relations

+Fused has a special field type called `Foreign`. `Foreign`'s constructor argument is a class or a class name of a foreign model.
+Upon initialization of a model, all foreign fields it holds get initialized as well.